 - Colors: Brown, buff, white, gray, yellow

-- Markings: Genders are similar with large dark eyes, brown or gray-brown upperparts with white spotting and a pale round facial disc with a slightly darker edge.
+- Markings: Genders are similar with large dark eyes, brown or gray-brown upperparts with white spotting and a pale round facial disc with a dark border.
 Chest and abdomen are pale buff or white, and chest shows heavy dark horizontal barring that contrasts with the vertical dark streaking on the abdomen.
 The long, rounded tail shows heavy white and gray horizontal bars, and wings show heavy barring in flight with fewer markings on the interior.
 These owls lack ear tufts, and females are larger than males.
-Legs are feathered and feet are pale yellow.
-Juvenile birds are paler and less distinctly barred until all their juvenile down is shed.
+Legs are feathered and feet are pale yellow or yellow-gray.
+Juvenile birds are paler, fluffier and less distinctly barred until all their juvenile down is shed.

 Barred owls have a cawing hoot call that features 8-9 syllables and is often referred to with a “who-cooks-for-you, who-cooks-for-you-all” mnemonic.
 The last syllable of the call is frequently drawn out.
 These birds can be quite vocal when several birds are present, and their calls are regularly heard in the daytime as well as at dusk when the birds become more active.